+- Course and CDWCO

-Support CBWSOs environmental and
+• Support CBWSOs environmental and

 social

 management functionality.

 Monitor inclusion of disadvantaged and

 vulnerable communities in services

-7.7 D 0 Y 1 delivery.
+delivery.

 Addressing Climate PAP Before Launch MoW to update its climate-resilient

-Change for 1 st two items, water sector strategy and develop
+Change for 1st two water sector strategy and develop

-and during guidelines on measures aimed at
+items, and guidelines on measures aimed at

-implementation promoting retention of water during
+during promoting retention of water during

-for the rest rainy seasons, promote more judicious
+implementation rainy seasons, promote more judicious

-use and more equitable sharing of water
+for the rest use and more equitable sharing of

-resources among competing users
+water resources among competing

-(agriculture, urban development,
+users (agriculture, urban

+development, industry)

-industry) • MoW and RUWASA to develop
+MoW and RUWASA to develop

 materials to sensitize beneficiaries on

 the value of water conservation.

 Provide training to key staff on

 climate change adaptation.

-Rainwater harvesting will be
+• Rainwater harvesting will be

 encouraged to take advantage of

 increased precipitation during rainfall

 months.

 Undertake hydrological flow

 monitoring of all river systems being

 sources for the program at launch of

 program and every 6 months

 thereafter.

+Managing PAP On-going

-Managing PAP On-going MoH, MoE and RUWASA to update
+sanitation and IAI On-going • MoH, MoE and RUWASA to update

-sanitation and strategies to deal with climate change
+strategies to deal with climate change

-hygiene-related impacts on WASH infrastructure.
+hygiene-related activities impacts on WASH infrastructure.

 activities Revise Standard Designs to make

-WASH infrastructure more robust and
+WASH infrastructure more robust

-climate-resilient (deeper boreholes,
+and climate-resilient (deeper

-locating facilities in areas that are less
+boreholes, locating facilities in areas

-prone to flooding and other risk factors,
+that are less prone to flooding and

+other risk factors, more robust

-more robust construction to prevent
+construction to prevent impacts from

-impacts from flooding, etc.), ensuring
+flooding, etc.), ensuring proper

-proper disposal of wastewater,
+disposal of wastewater, integrating

-integrating ramps for disabled students,
+ramps for disabled students, etc., and

-etc., and siting of facilities at a safe
+siting of facilities at a safe distance

-distance from water sources to prevent
+from water sources to prevent

 contamination.

 Design facilities that consider future

 expansion of educational

 establishments to accommodate

 establishments to accommodate